Steve's Gastronomic Home Page

 Il Posto's new location on Mesa Street

-My trips to Il Posto began when it was located at Doniphan and Thorn in the building now occupied by Mi Piaci.
+My trips to Il Posto began when it was located at Doniphan and Thorn in the building later occupied by Mi Piaci.
 The restaurant was the brainchild of the brother and sister owners and chefs who began producing what I thought were almost inspired dishes in a city where the Italian food was generally good but pretty much the same anywhere you went.
 The informal atmosphere of the old place made it feel like a neighborhood hangout where customers could relax and enjoy a meal.
 I was frequently able to talk to the owners to find out what they recommended, and if there were any special dishes that could be prepared.
 Il Posto offered daily vegetarian specials in addition to the usual meat versions which are still regularly posted on a display board at the new restaurant.
 As a result of my early experience I have probably experimented more with different dishes here than at any other Italian restaurant in the city, and in the process have found some pretty good food.

 I have come to appreciate the lighter cooking style of some restaurants that use healthy oils, fresh vegetables, high quality cheese, and chunks of tomatoes that are not completely puréed into a sauce.
 Il Posto still falls into the "red sauce" category, but the cooking here brings out the food's natural flavor rather than overwhelming it with garlic, spices, and oils.
 Il Posto has been one of El Paso's better Italian restaurants, with a style of sauce that is traditional but somewhat toward the lighter style.